 Do you have a child due to start school in September 2019?
-Please contact us on 01304 852600 or email@example.com to have a personal tour of the school.
+Please contact the school office on 01304 852600 to arrange an appointment to visit our school.
+We look forward to meeting you.

 We are very proud of our school and welcome visitors who would like to know more about what we do and how we do it.
 If you are interested in knowing more or are interested in a place at the school do please come and see us.
 I would be happy to show you around and answer any questions you might have.